 Nearly 90% of Class of 2017 graduates are currently enrolled in college this fall.

 31% of the Class of 2012 (our first graduating class) have graduated college with a 2 or 4 year degree and 31% are still enrolled.

 27% of Class of 2013 graduates have completed a 2 or 4 year degree or certificate of training and 25% are still enrolled.

-We believe in our alumni and their potential for impact so much that we hired alumni for two teacher roles and four paraprofessional roles.
+We believe in our alumni and their potential for impact - two alumni teach at WHEELS and five serve in paraprofessional roles.